 - Allow the HP Upgrade Utility to verify that the PC can support Vista.
 Vista does not install on a PC that does not meet specific minimum criteria.

 - If you have not already created an OS recovery disc, you will be prompted to create one before doing the upgrade.
 If necessary, the recovery disc can be used to re-install the original XP operating system.

 - You will be prompted to back up all your data files to external storage media.
 During the upgrade process, all files on the PC are deleted.

 - The HP Upgrade Utility will automatically remove, or change the size of, all partitions on the hard drive

 - Now that the hard drive has been prepared, you will be prompted to insert the Microsoft Vista operating system disc into the DVD/CD-ROM drive.

 - The utility will prompt you to press any key to begin the BIOS update process.
 On completion of the BIOS update, the PC will shut down.

 - You must restart the PC to install the Windows Vista operating system.
 You will be prompted to choose between a clean installation and an upgrade, and to enter the installation key numbers.

-- Once the Vista installation is complete, you must download the HP Update utility from hp.com.
+- Once the Vista installation is complete, re-start the HP Upgrade utility and allow it to install the HP Update utility from hp.com.
 This utility will test the PC and install the latest Vista-specific patches and updates from HP.

 - Once all the updates or patches have installed, you may install any non-HP provided applications using the original manufacturers' discs.